dmitrdv123/janedoe/README.md

 others:

-- protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard
 - after production deployment:
   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images
   - api: create and use email to send notification using sns and proper domain